aurora9721/archive_project/archive.md

 65.
 Als u wint, kunt u een prijs afhalen bij de ondernemingsraad, voor 1 November en zolang de voorraad strekt
 KIES IB Industriebond FNV

 *************

+*************

+#### TRANSCODING 1.1
+_Transcript of the board game in ENGLISH:_
+START
+- Use 1 die
+- Whoever throws the highest starts
+- Perform only one assignment per turn
+- At the finish, decrease the number of eyes that you have not set

+1.
+  - You don't have a pass yet
+  - Back to START

+2.
+  - You ask for storage
+  - skip 1 turn

+3. (BLANK)

+4.
+  - You get coffee for your colleagues
+  - On to 8

+5.
+  - You get coffee for your chef
+  - Back to 3

+6. (BLANK)

+7.
+  - You can take Arabic courses
+  - On to 12

+8. (BLANK)

+9.
+  - Did not participate in the work meeting
+  - Back to 6

+10.
+  - You say nothing at the work meeting
+  - 1 extra turn

+11.
+  - You ask for something at the work meeting
+  - skip 1 turn

+12. (BLANK)

+13.
+  - You spend a lot of time with your supervisor at the office
+  - On to 17

+14. (BLANK)

+15.
+  - Your first assessment was not good
+  - Back to 12

+16.
+  - You agree with your boss
+  - 1 extra turn

+17. (Industry Association Logo)

+18.
+  - The guard will catch you with a Philips pen
+  - skip 1 turn

+19.
+  - You talk about the FNV during working hours
+  - On to 25

+20. (BLANK)

+21.
+  - The boss sees you working overtime
+  - On to 22

+22. (BLANK)

+23.
+  - You hang dirty pictures
+  - Back to 8

+24.
+  - You make your boss a member of the FNV
+  - On to 34

+25. (BLANK)

+26.
+  - You become a member of the FNV
+  - On to 28

+27.
+  - You joined the FNV
+  - As many eyes back as you throw

+28. (BLANK)

+29.
+  - Collective day off
+  - Skip everyone for 1 turn

+30.
+  - You read the or board reports
+  - 1 extra turn

+31. (BLANK)

+32.
+  - No more promotional opportunities
+  - Wait until everyone is over

+33.
+  - You show understanding for the management
+  - 1 extra turn

+34. (Industry Association Logo)

+35.
+  - You are for shorter work - 35 hours
+  - On to 39

+36.
+  - You want May 1 off
+  - 1 extra turn

+37. (BLANK)

+38.
+  - You earn in
+  - 1 place forward

+39. (Industry Association Logo)

+40.
+  - You hit your boss on the face
+  - Back to 3

+41.
+  - The Works Council approves the merger
+  - Everyone to 34

+42.
+  - You have an idea
+  - On to 43

+43. (BLANK)

+44.
+  - You get 1 1/2 step unfortunately, you are stabilized
+  - Back to 34

+45.
+  - You vote FNV
+  - 1 extra turn

+46. ​​(BLANK)

+47.
+  - Reorganization!
+  - Each stands in the place of his left neighbor

+48.
+  - You are against choice working hours
+  - On to 54

+49. (Industry Association Logo)

+50.
+  - You are complaining about your work
+  - Swap your place with the rear player

+51. (BLANK)

+52.
+  - You promote
+  - All other players return 3 places

+53.
+  - Congratulations!
+You can rest
+  - But at 39

+54. (BLANK)

+55.
+  - You are often ill for a day
+  - skip 3 turns

+56. (BLANK)

+57.
+  - The toilet door is jammed
+  - Wait for someone else to take your place

+58.
+  - The doctor will prescribe you rest
+  - Wait until you roll 6

+59.
+  - You retire early
+  - Back to START

+60.
+  - You demand a say
+  - On the next turn 3x the number of eyes forward

+61.
+  - You're getting stressed
+  - Back to 56

+62.
+  - Wage measure
+  - Back where you came from

+63.
+  - You press
+  - Move the next 3 turns backwards

+64.
+  - You work with your elbows
+  - Back to 46

+65.
+If you win, you can pick up a prize from the works council before November 1 and while supplies last
+CHOOSE IB Industriebond FNV

+*************